 - 20-hour assistantships are equivalent to 24 units;

 - 10-hour assistantships are equivalent to 12 units

 - Courses taken for "audit" or "incomplete" do not generate credits/units and cannot be used in calculating full-time status

-- Only one online course/distance education can count towards full-time enrollment.
+- Only one online/distance education/blended course can count towards full-time enrollment.

 - If you will be part-time in a semester due to illness, academic difficulties, or because you are in your final semester, you MUST receive permission for part-time enrollment from ISSS BEFORE the end of the drop/add period for that semester.
 You can do so by logging into iTerp, going to F-1 Student Services, and Part-Time Authorization.
 Your academic advisor will need to confirm the Part-Time information as well.